 Top Boating Areas

-Popular boating destinations include Lake Coeur d’Alene, Priest Lake, and the Snake River.
-The northern part of the state, particularly around the Panhandle, offers some of the best lake boating in the Northwest.
+Lake Coeur d’Alene, Priest Lake, and the Snake River are the most popular destinations.
+The Panhandle, particularly around Sandpoint and Coeur d’Alene, offers some of the best lake boating in the Pacific Northwest.

 Average Weather for Boating

-Boating season typically runs from late spring through early fall.
+The season runs late spring through early fall.
 Summers are warm and dry, with highs in the 70s and 80s.
-Nights can be cool, especially in the mountains, but daytime conditions are ideal for time on the water.
+Mountain nights can be cool, but daytime conditions are generally ideal.

 55+ Communities With Onsite Boat Parking